-Procedure Vocational Rehabilitation - Programs and Services (PRO services.

-Purpose To establish guidelines for vocational rehabilitation programs and
+Procedure Vocational Rehabilitation - Programs and Services (PRO 23/2016) Effective Date November 1, 2016 Application Applies to all workers receiving vocational rehabilitation programs and services as of the effective date.
+Purpose To establish guidelines for vocational rehabilitation programs and services.